SSWConsulting/SSW.Rules.Content/rules/the-best-xamarin-resources/rule.md

 **[Awesome .NET MAUI](https://github.com/jsuarezruiz/awesome-dotnet-maui)** (evolution of [Awesome Xamarin Forms](https://github.com/jsuarezruiz/awesome-xamarin-forms)) is a curated list on GitHub of a bunch of resources for .NET MAUI.
 This includes controls, effects, behaviors, tools, and more.
 It's a good 'one-stop-shop' for everything related to .NET MAUI.

 **[Sands of MAUI](https://www.telerik.com/blogs/mobile-net-maui)** are newsletter-style blogposts regularly published on Telerik's website.
-It's a great source to keep up to date as they cover the latest news about .NET MAUI.
+It's a great source to keep yourself up to date as they cover the latest news about .NET MAUI.

 ### Learning